Movatterモバイル変換

 TheHomericcentos that Eudocia composed are her most popular poems, as well as those most analyzed by modern scholars, because Homer was a popular choice on which to write a cento.
 Eudocia's centos are the longest Homeric centos, and consist of 2,344 lines.[69]
 These centos are a clear representation of who Eudocia was, and what she believed in[opinion]—an epic poem combining her Athenian classical educational background, but adding stories from the book ofGenesis and theNew Testament stories of the life ofJesus Christ.
 The most extensive surviving portion of Eudocia's work is 2354 lines about Adam and Eve, based upon an incomplete poem by a man named Patricius.[70]

 Mark Usher analyzed this poem as a way to understand why Eudocia chose to use Homeric themes as a means to express her biblical interpretations.
 According to Usher, Eudocia needed to convey human experience relating to the Bible.
 She used themes from theIliad andOdyssey because "they contained all Eudocia needed to tell theGospel story.
-Whenever and wherever Eudocia needed to express greatness, pain, truthfulness, deceit, beauty, suffering, mourning, recognition, understanding, fear, or astonishment, there was an apt Homeric line or passage ready in her memory to be recalled."[49]
-Eudocia's Homeric poetry is essential to understanding her as a Christian woman in theEastern Roman Empire, and understanding her role as empress.
-Her classical educational background is clearly seen in her poetry, which captures her literary talent, as exemplified by her potential use of acrostics.[50]
+Whenever and wherever Eudocia needed to express greatness, pain, truthfulness, deceit, beauty, suffering, mourning, recognition, understanding, fear, or astonishment, there was an apt Homeric line or passage ready in her memory to be recalled."[71]
+Some scholars view Eudocia’s Homeric poetry as a valuable lens into the identity of Christian women in theEastern Roman Empire, and understanding her role as empress.
+Scholars have noted that her poetry reveals traces of classical education, including possible use of acrostics.[72]
 She made a point to connect her background love for studying classicalGreek literature to her Christian beliefs.

 Legacy

-Eudocia is regarded as a saint.
+Eudocia is a saint.
 Her feast day is13 August.

 The plot ofAntonio Vivaldi's operaAtenaide is based on the courtship and marriage of Eudocia and Theodosius.

-Eudocia is a featured figure onJudy Chicago's installation pieceThe Dinner Party, being represented as one of the 999 names on theHeritage Floor, associated with the place setting forTheodora (wife of Justinian I).[53][54]
+Eudocia is a featured figure onJudy Chicago's installation pieceThe Dinner Party, being represented as one of the 999 names on theHeritage Floor, associated with the place setting forTheodora.[75][76]

 See also